YTG123-Mods/manhunt-fabric/README.md

 ## How it works:
 If you're not familiar with Dream's Minecraft Manhunt series on Youtube, you should check that out.
-* You can set the speedrunner by using `/speedrunner <target>`.
+* You can set the speedrunner by using `/speedrunner set <target>`.
 That sets that specific Player to be the speedrunner.
 * You can view who the speedrunner is by using `/speedrunner get`.
+* You can unset the speedrunner by using `/speedrunner clear`.

 <br/>